Malitsu/tictactoe/README.md

 # tictactoe

 A simple command line program to play tic-tac-toe.
+Made as the first project work when starting to study programming at Tampere University of Applied Sciences.

 ## installation